futape/gustav/Dev-API:-GustavMatch.md

 Available properties are the source file's filename ([`GustavBase::KEY_FILE`](Public-API%3s-GustavBase#string-key_file)), title (if defined, [`GustavBase::KEY_TITLE`](Public-API%3s-GustavBase#string-key_title)) and tags ([`GustavBase::KEY_TAGS`](Public-API%3s-GustavBase#string-key_tags)).

 When comparing the **filename**, this function compares the search items case-sensitively to the source file's [`_dest` GvBlock option](Gustav-core-options#_dest)'s last path segment.
 If the path's basename (with file-extension) is found in the search items, the items is considered to match.
 If the `_dest` options's value doesn't end with a directory separator, a search item just needs to match the path's filename (without file-extension) to be considered matching.
+If the `_dest` option's value equals a directory separator, an item `/` matches that source file.
 For a matching source file, the score is increased by 1.

 When comparing the source file's **title**, the items are searched in the title case-insensitively ([`_title` GvBlock option](Gustav-core-options#_title)) by default, or case-sensitively if the [`GustavMatch::CASE_SENSITIVE`](Public-API%3a-GustavMatch#int-case_sensitive) flag is set.
 Moreover the search items are wrapped into word-boundaries and spaces within the items may not be take literally.
 For more information see [`GustavMatch::SPEC_LOW`](Public-API%3a-GustavMatch#int-spec_low) and [`GustavMatch::SPEC_HIGH`](Public-API%3a-GustavMatch#int-spec_high).
 If the source file doesn't have a title, the score isn't increased.
 Otherwise the score is increased by 1 for each item for each occurrence within the title.